aahowel3/Flow-Sorting-Nuclei/README.md

 Project 1: comparing the number of preferenetially mapped reads from each sample (mic,mac,wc) to the mic and mac references

-flowsort_curation.sh runs trimmomatic on Mic and Mac pairs of fastq files and then fastqc on trimmmed files, fastqc reported of raw data came with results
+flowsort_curation.sh runs trimmomatic on Mic and Mac pairs of fastq files and then fastqc on trimmmed files, fastqc reported of raw data came with results the TrueSeqv3 adapter trimming you did should be fine with the illumina universal adapter - but in reality you probably didnt need to do this

 flowsort_curation_2.sh runs alignment on Mic fastqs to Mic/Mac refs and Mac fastqs to Mic/Mac, sorts, index bams (sam folder is intermediate)